Broadjam

-Broadjam is a US-based music community website, founded in September 1999.
+Broadjam is a music community website based in Madison, Wisconsin founded in September 1999.
 The service is aimed primarily at independent musicians.
-Users can interact with other artists, enter contests, and collaborate with peers through email, reviews, blogs and other social networking tools.
-Broadjam also works with related industries to provide various licensing opportunities, including placement in films, TV shows, advertising campaigns and video games, radio play and professional reviews.
+Users are able to interact with other artists, enter contests, and collaborate with peers through email, reviews, blogs and other social networking tools.
+Broadjam also works with related industries to provide various licensing opportunities, including placement in films, tv shows, advertising campaigns and video games in addition to radio play and professional reviews.

 Broadjam claims to be one of the world's largest web communities catering to independent musicians.
 The site has an online database of over 500,000 searchable songs and is home to approximately 110,000 artists from all over the world.

-The company was founded by Roy Elkins with assistance from Stephanie Essex Elkins, a former corporate sales and marketing executive, classical singer, and classical music radio deejay, with the intention to provide promotional services for unsigned musicians.
-The company is based in Madison, Wisconsin.
-Roy was formerly the Vice President of Sales & Marketing at Sonic Foundry.
+The company was founded by Roy Elkins with assistance from Stephanie Essex Elkins, a former corporate sales and marketing executive, classical singer, and classical music radio dj, with the intention to provide promotional services for unsigned musicians.
+Roy was formerly the vice president of sales and marketing at Sonic Foundry.
 Prior to that, Roy was training director at Ensoniq Corporation.

 Broadjam offers a variety of services for artists to gain exposure and feedback.
 Musicians make up the bulk of the site's membership.
 Broadjam also offers template-based hosting services to help members create their own website.

 History

 Broadjam was founded in 1999 and the site initially launched in 2000.
-Broadjam was originally headquartered in New Glarus, Wisconsin and relocated in 2003 to Madison, Wisconsin.
+Broadjam was originally headquartered in New Glarus, Wisconsin and moved in 2003 to Madison.
 The site was originally developed to provide services to independent musicians hoping to get their foot in the door of the music industry.
-Over time the service has evolved, and now provides a wide range of services for artists, and music industry professionals.
+Over time the service has evolved and now provides a wide range of services for artists, and music industry professionals.

 Features

-Broadjam holds a variety of sponsored contests that aim to expose and reward exceptional musicianship and songwriting.
+Broadjam holds a variety of sponsored contests seeking to expose and reward exceptional musicianship and songwriting.
 Broadjam hosts a "Song of the Month" contests every month.
 Artist reviews and a scoring system based on "Good", "Better", or "Best" are used to determine a winner.

-Members can submit their songs for radio play, professional reviews, or placement in films, TV shows, commercials, and video games.
+Members may submit their songs for radio play, professional reviews, or placement in films, TV shows, commercials, and video games.

-Music supervisors for film and television can utilize Broadjam to provide music for feature films, TV shows and commercials.

-Members can give each another feedback through a reviewing mechanism.
-They can review songs in a specific genre or random songs from the entire site.
+Music supervisors for film and television utilize Broadjam to find music for feature films, TV shows and commercials.
+Members give each another feedback through a reviewing mechanism.
+They review songs in a specific genre or random songs from the entire site.
 The highest rated songs appear in the Broadjam "Top 10s".
-Broadjam has over 200 different Top 10 charts, sortable by genre, region, production style, and reviewer demographics.
-Broadjam calculates top 10s daily, based on factors that include song plays, downloads, reviews, and star ratings.
+Broadjam has over 200 different Top 10 charts sortable by genre, region, production style, and reviewer demographics.
+Broadjam calculates top 10s daily, based on factors which include song plays, downloads, reviews, and star ratings.

 Broadjam offers site hosting services to premium members.
-Artists can host their existing sites, or create one using templates.
-Artists can mark songs for download in the MP3 file format.
-Members can browse the Broadjam library by genre, region, production, or based on fan picks.
+Artists host their existing sites or create one using templates.
+Artists mark songs for download in the MP3 file format.
+Members may browse the Broadjam library by genre, region, production, or based on fan picks.